Snowflake-Labs/snowflake-maven-gradle-plugins/snowflake-gradle-plugin/README.md

-# Snowflake Gradle Plugin Module
+# Snowflake Gradle Plugin Subproject

-This module contains source code and tests that are unique to the Snowflake Gradle plugin.
+This subproject contains source code and tests that are unique to the Snowflake Gradle plugin.
-It relies on the `Snowflake-Plugins-Core` module and should be built through the parent project.
+It relies on the `Snowflake-Plugins-Core` subproject and should be built through the parent project.